 - a.
 Whenever administrative personnel are excused with pay, Center employees shall be compensated equal time within a reasonable time period not to exceed two (2) pay periods. - b.
 Employees at all Centers shall be excused with pay on any day or partial day in which inclement weather causes the District of Columbia Public Schools to close. - c.
 All Centers shall have phones available for reasonable usage by the employees during lunch and emergencies. - d.
-In the absence of the Center Director, the Center Director will establish aback-up process to provide immediate assistance to Center employees with operations. - e.
-Employees within the Centers moved from grant to grant shall be given written notification prior to the effective date of the change and a copy shall be sent to the Union. - f.
-UPO will provide training for employees that work with children with disabilities and children with special needs. - g.
-All employees at the Centers will have access to workable computers.
+In the absence of the Center Director, the Center Director will establish a backup process to provide immediate assistance to Center employees with operations.
+This position shall not be held by any Collective Bargaining employee. - e.
+Employees within the Centers moved from grant to grant shall be given written notification two weeks' prior to the effective date of the change and a copy shall be sent to the Union. - f.
+UPO will provide access to training for employees that work with children with disabilities and children with special needs.
+This training may be in-person, as available, to provide every opportunity for the teachers to develop a professional skill set applicable to working with children with varying disabilities. - g.
+All employees at the Centers will have access to workable computers and reliable internet access.